BossoneMedia.com

 by James Baker, Lee Hamilton and Co-Chairs

-A must read for those interested in an honest assessment of the war in Iraq.
+An interesting read for those looking for an assessment of the war in Iraq.
 It outlines many of the strategical errors of the Bush administration and military brass.
 What I liked most about it, however, was it's practical outline of suggestions for improvements.
-Too often critics offer only harsh words, but no suggestions.
+Too often critics offer only harsh words, but no suggestions, even if those suggestions come from a specific framework.

 pic